falkodev/a3-vue-sample-project/README.md

 machine).
 Therefore, you can connect to GUI tools such as MongoDB Compass or Robo3T through `mongodb://localhost:27018` and indicate in the authentication settings the `root` credentials.

-To log into the container, you can run `docker-compose exec vino-terr-mongo bash` and then `mongo -u root`.
+To log into the container, you can run `docker-compose exec sample-project-mongo bash` and then `mongo -u root`.
 Insert the `root` password when it is asked and you have access to the mongo shell.

 <a id="5-4"></a>